ajaysusarla/ajaysusarla.github.io/about.md

 Welcome to my web-abode.
 Here you will find my blog where I try to maintain a healthy mix of both technical and non-technical topics.
 You will also find links to some of the projects that I’m working on or have worked on in the past on the [Projects](https://spartha.org/projects) page.

 Professionally, I’m a computer programmer.
-Computers are fun and every time I read or write good code, I’m reminded of what [Alan Perils](https://en.wikipedia.org/wiki/Alan_Perlis), one of the great computer scientists says about computer science (I read this in [SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-3.html)):
+Computers are fun.
+And every time I read or write good code, I’m reminded of what [Alan Perils](https://en.wikipedia.org/wiki/Alan_Perlis), one of the great computer scientists says about computer science (I read this in [SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-3.html)):